Today’s non-clinical spotlight focuses on Ilea Pavel, who went from physical therapist to Assistant Clinical Director at Residential Home Health.

 Not really.
 Much of my training was on the job and evolved as the job has evolved.

-I continue to look for continuing ed classes that are applicable to business and finance management, documentation review, ethics, etc.
+I continue to look for continuing ed classes that are applicable to business and finance management, clinical reviewing, ethics, etc.

 What is a typical career path for someone in your role?